jmuehlig/perf-cpp/docs/recording-live-events.md

 ```

 ## Reading Live Events During Computation
+The library provides two methods for accessing live events during computation: directly via the `EventCounter` and using a simplified `LiveEventCounter` wrapper.

+### Option 1: Direct Access via `EventCounter`
+Events added as live events (via `add_live()`) can be directly accessed from the `EventCounter` without stopping.
-Efficiently read live event counts by pre-allocating memory for the results to avoid allocation overheads during critical measurement phases:
+To be efficient, read live event counts by pre-allocating memory for the results to avoid allocation overheads during critical measurement phases:

 ```cpp
 try {